Bank of England's Carney faces grilling over foreign exchange scandal

 Last week, when it announced the suspension of the unnamed official, the BoE stressed the importance of staff keeping records and flagging concerns to managers.
 It also said it had found no evidence that its staff colluded in any manipulation.

 Tuesday’s meeting was originally scheduled as a regular hearing on monetary policy.
-Carney is likely to face some criticism over the way the BoE scrambled to revamp its policy of signaling the likely path of interest rates last month, after it misjudged the speed of the labor market’s recovery, leading to questions about the value of the policy that Carney introduced.
+Carney is likely to face some criticism over the way the BoE scrambled to revamp its policy of signalling the likely path of interest rates last month, after it misjudged the speed of the labour market’s recovery, leading to questions about the value of the policy that Carney introduced.

 The Canadian has already made his mark on the BoE in ways beyond the forward guidance revamp of monetary policy.
 He has established a less hostile tone towards bankers than his predecessor Mervyn King and created the new post of chief operating officer to oversee an internal Bank shake-up.

-Consultants McKinsey are working on ways to pursue that modernization drive and its findings are expected soon.
+Consultants McKinsey are working on ways to pursue that modernisation drive and its findings are expected soon.

 Lawmakers hope that on the list will be the BoE’s Court.